Bcicenas/personal_manager/README.md

 # To do list
  - localization
- - localization - translations
+ - localization - translations(404)
- - localization(translations) email confirm
- - localization(translations) forgot password
- - localization(translations) success/error messages
+ - custom 404

 # Work in Progress
  - localization - translations